NMRExchangeFormat/NEF/specification/Overview.md

     unique name, in context.
 Data will normally be passed with one data block per file, and programs will read only the first nef data block they encounter.
 It is legal to have multiple data blocks in a file, but under normal circumstances only one will be read.
+Non-NEF data blocks may be appended to the file to hold non-NEF information.

     The rules call for keeping data always in a single coherent file, but it is not possible to prevent users from gathering data from multiple files.
 The